davidnmora/time-series-explorer/README.md

 ### **The MRLI data stuff or Mapbox**:
 Edit `src/config.json`.
 From there, you can search some of the data names if you want to see how they're being used in the app.

+For Mapbox locations, see `src/data-viz/map/mapLocations.js`, which store locations that are referenced in `src/article-components/MapScrollytelling.js`.

 If interested, the actual API call is made via `useCartoData`, which itself relies on `DataFetcher.js`, a JS helper class used throughout CORI's projects for API calls to CARTO.

 ### **Text / content / order**: